 This profile is part of a paid investor education campaign.*

 New Age Metals Inc. (TSXV:NAM; OTCQB:NMTLF; FSE:P7J.F) is a green metals exploration company currently developing its flagship River Valley platinum group metals (PGM) property in Sudbury, Ontario, Canada.
-The River Valley project is the largest undeveloped primary PGM deposit in North America, with a 2012 measured and indicated resource of 2.5 million ounces of PGMs and Gold which is an equivalent of 3.9M ounces of Palladium.
-New Age Metals is currently in the process of updating that resource while it conducts mineralogical testing and geophysics on the property.
-This updated resource will include the four-kilometer extension to the mineralization zone, which was acquired in the 2016 purchase of the River Valley Extension.
+The River Valley project is the largest undeveloped primary PGM deposit in North America, with an updated measured and indicated resource of 3.29 million ounces of PGMs and Gold which is 4.6 million ounces of Palladium equivalent.
+This is complimented by an inferred resource of 1.5 million ounces of PGMs and gold and 2.7 million ounces of palladium equivalent.
+This updated resource included the four-kilometer extension to the mineralization zone, which was acquired in the 2016 purchase of the River Valley Extension.

 PGMs are a collection of precious metals such as palladium and platinum—the two primary focus metals for New Age Metals—that have industrial applications, included in the manufacturing of catalytic converters in vehicles.
 Between 2016 and 2017, the price for palladium saw an increase of 56.3 percent, maintaining its position as the best performing commodity in the last ten years.
 According to SFA Oxford, despite a limited supply, the demand for palladium will continue to grow, moving from 7.1 million ounces in 2013 to 10.1 million ounces by 2025.
 Platinum, the company’s secondary metal, has also seen a rise in prices, coming off its bottom price in late 2017.